Choose your program, change the world.

 One of the best ways to learn about Carnegie Mellon is to spend time on campus.
 Our summer Pre-College Programs will show you what life here is all about, from the classroom to what’s happening on the weekends.
 Choose from either our Advanced Placement/Early Admission credit-bearing program—which allows you to take two courses in Engineering, Computer Science, Humanities and Social Sciences, Math, or Science—or one of our Fine Arts programs in Architecture, Art, Design, Drama, and Music; or the National High School Game Academy.
 We offer the opportunity to experience college in a diverse environment in both the social and educational sense.
 You’ll have a chance to be inspired by our world-renowned faculty, experience the excitement of campus life, and explore the city of Pittsburgh (cmu.edu/enrollment/pre-college).

 What about my future?

 The Career and Professional Development Center serves as a bridge from a hands-on classroom environment to opportunities that exist beyond graduation, further preparing you for the real world.
 It offers career counseling and graduate school planning services, in addition to coordinating student employment, internships, and mentorships.
-Students participate in 5,800+ career-coaching opportunities and 10,000+ students and alumni program attendees, and 1,000+ organizations participate in our career fairs.
+Students participate in 8,600+ career-coaching opportunities, and 13,000+ students attended career fairs on campus and took advantage of the 12,200+ full-time job postings on Carnegie Mellon’s online recruiting platform.
 The Career and Professional Development Center also provides informational workshops on résumé writing and interviewing techniques to help you land your dream job when you graduate.

 A world-class city